×

 All about Enderbite and Claystone Properties

 Know all about Enderbite and Claystone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Claystone belongs to Sedimentary Rocks.Texture of Enderbite is Granular whereas that of Claystone is Clastic.
 Enderbite appears Veined or Pebbled and Claystone appears Rough and Dull.
-The luster of Enderbite is not available while that of Claystone is dull.
+The luster of Enderbite is while that of Claystone is dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Claystone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Claystone are pottery.